Volue-Public/energy-mesh-python/docs/source/external_auth.rst

 Internals
 *********

-Mesh validates **access tokens** that are send with every call to the server.
+Mesh validates **access tokens** that are sent with every call to the server.
 Validation means checking token's:

 - RSA signature